 - Access to fraud resolution specialist

-Identity Guard charges a monthly fee of $19.99 ($16.99/month for A Secure Life readers) for Total Protection and provides a credit score from each of the 3 bureaus.
-They also offer a Platinum package for $24.99/month.
+Identity Guard charges a monthly fee of $19.99 ($16.99/month for A Secure Life readers) for Total Protection and provides a credit score based on data from each of the three bureaus.
+It also offers a Platinum package for $22.99/month.
 Below is the information for the Total Protection package.

 - 30-day free trial

 - Monitors your SSN, public records, and address change